Volusia County digitizes resident services, issues 12K building permits in first 12 months

 The county integrated a process-automation platform that improved information sharing and offered residents a self-service portal.

 Whereas the county had struggled before with sharing of information between departments, Amanda enabled the optimization of development services by storing a complete record for a building permit in one folder including drawings, payment data, and property data.
-Prior to this update, an applicant had to file 16 signed and sealed complete sets of civil engineered plans and related documents for a land development project.
-These would be routed to various county departments for feedback, often collected in memo form.
-That feedback would then be manually consolidated and formatted.
 With the new system, a developer files one paper copy and one digital copy.
 All departments review the digital copy and are able to share feedback within Amanda – allowing easy tracking of the approval and feedback process.

 The new system also eliminated gaps in the fee collection process, by integrating with the current financial system to assess, charge, and collect permit-associated fees